-3.36 Directors are subject to limitations on their ability to deal in the company's securities under the company's Insider Trading and Restricted Persons Trading Policy and the FMCA.
+3.36 Directors are subject to limitations on their ability to deal in the company's securities under the company's

+Insider Trading and Restricted Persons Trading Policy and the FMCA.
 The limitations include the requirements that:

-- a. directors may not deal in the company's securities, or the securities of another issuer, while in possession of inside information about the relevant entity, or during the blackout periods before the release of the company's interim and full year results; - unless an exception in the FMCA applies, directors must obtain consent from the chair before each trade.
-Each trade must be carried out in accordance with the company's insider trading policy; and - c. all changes in any interest held by a director in the company's securities must be reported to the company secretary and NZX Limited.
+- directors may not deal in the company's a. securities, or the securities of another issuer, while in possession of inside information about the relevant entity, or during the blackout periods before the release of the company's interim and full year results or prior to release of a prospectus for a general public offer of Argosy Securities; - unless an exception in the FMCA applies, b. directors must obtain consent from the chair before each trade.
+Each trade must be carried out in accordance with the company's insider trading policy; and - C. all changes in any interest held by a director in the company's securities must be reported to the company secretary and NZX Limited.